-B4.8.2

-- B4.10 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for occurrences (errors, accidents, deviations, adverse events, adverse reactions, and complaints).
-The following activities shall be included at a minimum: - B4.10.1 Detection. - B4.10.2 Investigation. - B4.10.2.1 A thorough investigation shall be conducted by the Clinical Program in collaboration with the Collection Facility, Processing Facility, and other entities involved in the manufacture of the cellular therapy product, as appropriate. - B4.10.2.2 Investigations shall identify the root cause and a plan for short- and long-term corrective and preventive actions as warranted.
+- B4.9.1 Criteria for the administration of cellular therapy products with positive microbial culture results. - B4.9.2 Notification of the recipient. - B4.9.3 Recipient follow-up and outcome analysis. - B4.9.4 Follow-up of the donor, if relevant. - B4.9.5 Investigation of cause. - B4.9.6 Reporting to regulatory agencies if appropriate. - B4.10 The Quality Management Plan shall include, or summarize and reference, policies and Standard Operating Procedures for occurrences (errors, accidents, deviations, adverse events, adverse reactions, and complaints).
+The following activities shall be included at a minimum: - B4.10.1 Detection. - B4.10.2 Investigation. - B4.10.2.1 A thorough and timely investigation shall be conducted by the Clinical Program in collaboration with the Collection Facility, Processing Facility, and other entities involved in the manufacture of the cellular therapy product, as appropriate. - B4.10.2.2 Investigations shall identify the root cause and a plan for short- and long-term corrective and preventive actions as warranted. - B4.10.2.3 Occurrences shall be tracked and trended. - B4.10.3 Documentation. - B4.10.3.1 Documentation shall include a description of the occurrence, date and time of the occurrence, the involved individuals and cellular therapy product(s), when and to whom the occurrence was reported, and the immediate actions taken. - B4.10.3.2 All investigation reports shall be reviewed in a timely manner by the Clinical Program Director and Quality Manager. - B4.10.3.3 Cumulative files of occurrences shall be maintained and include written investigation reports containing conclusions, follow-up, corrective and preventive actions, and a link to the records of the involved cellular therapy products, donors, and recipients, if applicable.

-B4.10.3 Documentation.

-- B4.10.3.1 Documentation shall include a description of the occurrence, date and time of the occurrence, the involved individuals and cellular therapy product(s), when and to whom the occurrence was reported, and the immediate actions taken. - B4.10.3.2 All investigation reports shall be reviewed in a timely manner by the Clinical Program Director or designee and the Quality Manager. - B4.10.3.3 Cumulative files of occurrences shall be maintained. - B4.10.3.4 Cumulative files shall include written investigation reports containing conclusions, follow-up, corrective and preventive actions, and a link to the record(s) of the involved cellular therapy product(s), donor(s), and recipient(s), if applicable.